 INTERNATIONAL ASSOCIATION OF PROFESSIONS CAREER COLLEGE

 Through IAPCC, your Caterer Certificate Course will provide step-by-step instruction on the principles of catering.
-You will learn how to hone your cooking skills, start your own business or, perhaps gain employment from an established catering business.
-If you have a love for the culinary arts, use your creative abilities to provide food and beverage services to events, weddings, conferences and parties.
+You will learn how to hone your cooking skills, start your own business or, perhaps gain employment from established catering businesses.
+If you have a love for the culinary arts, use your creative abilities to provide food and beverage services to events, weddings, conferences, and parties.
 You will have up to twelve weeks to complete your program, however, it can be completed in as little as four weeks, depending on your dedication.
 You will have access to a personal teaching assistant if you have any questions.
-Coursework includes Full-Service Catering, Client Consultations, Hiring a Staff and Business Planning, in addition to many other informative topics.
+Coursework includes Full-Service Catering, Client Consultations, Hiring a Staff, and Business Planning, in addition to many other informative topics.